biny235/DonDapper/README.md

 You may browse through products and shop as you would on any other e-commerce website.
 You can add to cart, edit your cart, and remove items.
 You can update your user info and change password.
 Feel free to sign up with your e-mail address to receive an e-mail upon placing an order.
 To check out, you can use the test card number "4242 4242 4242 4242" with any CVC number and a valid expiration date.

 ## Deployed Build
-This project has been deployed via Heroku and can be access through the following link.
+This project has been deployed via Heroku and can be accessed through the following link.
 - https://dondapper.herokuapp.com

 ## Local Build